CalvinHartwell/TrafficScript-Examples/README.md

-# TrafficScript Script Examples for the Brocade / Riverbed Traffic Manager
+# TrafficScript Examples for the Brocade / Riverbed Traffic Manager

 Example TrafficScript scripts for the Brocade Steelapp load balancer.